-- Gamma Knife® surgery is covered by Medicare and most insurance providers.
+- Covered by Medicare and most insurance providers.

 Swedish currently has the newest model of the Leksell Gamma Knife®, the most trusted radiosurgery product in the world with proven results documented in more than 2,000 peer-reviewed published papers.

-Gamma Knife® surgery is used most often to treat intracranial tumors, including AVMs, vestibular schwannomas, meningiomas, pituitary tumors, trigeminal neuralgia and brain metastases.
-It is also used for vascular treatments, and research is being conducted on other possible uses for Gamma Knife®, such as treating epilepsy, Parkinson's disease and uveal melanoma.
+Swedish's stereotactic radiosurgery is used most often to treat intracranial tumors, including AVMs, vestibular schwannomas, meningiomas, pituitary tumors, trigeminal neuralgia and brain metastases.
+It is also used for vascular treatments, and research is being conducted on other possible uses, such as treating epilepsy, Parkinson's disease and uveal melanoma.

 Unique Treatment Option Provided by Swedish Medical Center

-Swedish is one of only two locations in Colorado and one of only seven locations in the western United States to offer Gamma Knife® surgery.
-Neurologists, neurosurgeons and oncologists work together at the Swedish Gamma Knife® Center to treat hundreds of patients suffering from tumors each year.
+Swedish is one of only two locations in Colorado and one of only seven locations in the western United States to offer this type of stereotactic radiosurgery.
+Neurologists, neurosurgeons and oncologists work together at the Center for Stereotactic Radiosurgery to treat hundreds of patients suffering from tumors each year.